How Social Media Marketing Works

 Your Online Exposure Increases

 Number four on the list of the seven benefits of social media marketing is your increased overall exposure on the internet.
 Search engines like Bing and Google capture Facebook and Twitter feeds and will include them in the results of a search engine query.
-For example: If you have a Facebook fan page and your website link is included on the page, people who find your Facebook fan page in search engine results will be able to click on the link in the results and go directly to your website.
+For example: If you have a Facebook page and your website link is listed on the page, people who find your Facebook page in search engine results will be able to click on the link in the results and go directly to your website.

 Target the Traffic You Want